Holy Angels Roman Catholic Church

 1-877-393-3330 for assistance.
 Thank you!

-Father Peter Office Hours: Father Peter will hold office hours in the Monsignor Duncan Center on Tuesdays and Fridays from 9am to 11am and 3pm to 4:30pm.
-On Wednesdays and Thursdays, he will be in the office from 9am to 12pm and 3pm to 4:30pm.
-On Tuesdays and Fridays, he will be in the office from 9am to 11am and 3pm to 4:30pm.
+Father Peter Office Hours: Father Peter will hold office hours in the Monsignor Duncan Center on Tuesdays, Thursdays and Fridays from 9am to 11am and 3pm to 4:30pm.
+On Wednesdays, he will be in the office from 9am to 12pm and 3pm to 4:30pm.
 His office is located in the room next to the parish office.
 He can be reached at 336-406-7816.
 If you can’t come during office hours, please call to make an appointment.

 First Saturday Devotion: Starting Saturday, October 2nd, Father Peter will begin celebrating First Saturday Mass on every first Saturday of the month at 9am.